 This is a great stove for simple low impact use.
 It'll do what a stove is meant to do, simply and fairly efficiently.
 Just make sure you bring a lighter, as the auto-ignition system only worked about half the time for us.

-This was the cheapest two-burner in our entire review, retailing for just $75.
-While there were some performance issues and much better functioning options in our review, this is a fair price for what you get.
+While there were some performance issues and much better functioning options in our review, $88 is a decent price for what you get.
 If you're not someone who camps often, it makes sense to get something simple and affordable.
 However, the Coleman Classic

 performed a smidge better across the board and is frequently found online at a steep discount.